JDSalisbury/hexo_tas/source/_posts/fate_cards.md

 #### Blessings

 You may only Use one Blessing a turn.
+If a Blessing targets a Unit, You must use the Blessing before you start using actions with target Unit.
+Using the Blessing on the Unit happens before any Actions or Movement is made with that Unit.

 ![CRITICAL Fate Card is used to give a unit extra DMG on Successful Attack Actions a Unit may take.](./fate_cards/CRITICAL.jpg)